KevinIbay/blog/content/blog/how to learn/index.md

 #### Set an Objective

 Set an objective when you're about to learn something new.
-A navigator without a compass will end up getting lost.
+A traveler without a destination is not traveling - he or she is lost.
 Same thing with learning.
 Set an objective and follow it.
 Be agile with your objective, if you have to learn something new before reaching the ultimate objective then adjust your route.

 #### Understand the Concept - Don't Memorize

 You MUST understand every line of code that you write.
 If you don't understand why a piece of code is there then question it.
 Google it.
-Figure out WHY!
+Figure out the WHY!

 There is no shame in googling something.
-Every person I've worked with still use Google, StackOverflow, and other references to figure out the **_why_** behind code they don't understand.
-You're doing yourself and any person you work with a huge disservice by not understanding the code that you write.
+Every person I've worked with still uses Google, StackOverflow, and other references to figure out the **_why_** behind code they don't understand.
+You're doing yourself a huge disservice by not understanding the code that you write.

 Don't memorize code.
 If you understand the concept then you can recreate it.
-Memorization is a byproduct of practice, **_not_** an objective of the learning process.
+Memorization is a byproduct of repetition, **_not_** an objective of the learning process.

 #### Mental Models